QBE North America Supports Future Farming Innovation Startups

 About QBE

-QBE North America is part of QBE Insurance Group Limited, one of the largest insurers and reinsurers worldwide.
-QBE NA reported Gross Written Premiums in 2016 of $4.6 billion.
-QBE Insurance Group's 2016 results can be found at www.qbena.com.
-Headquartered in Sydney, Australia, QBE operates out of 36 countries around the globe, with a presence in every key insurance market.
+QBE North America is an integrated specialist insurer, which is part of QBE Insurance Group Limited, one of the largest insurers and reinsurers worldwide.
+QBE NA reported Gross Written Premiums in 2017 of $4.6 billion.
+QBE Insurance Group's 2017 results can be found at www.qbena.com.
+Headquartered in Sydney, Australia, QBE operates out of 31 countries around the globe, with a presence in every key insurance market.
 The North America division, headquartered in New York, conducts business through its property and casualty insurance subsidiaries.
-The actual terms and coverage for all lines of business are subject to the language of the policies as issued.
 QBE insurance companies are rated "A" (Excellent) by A.M.
 Best and "A+" by Standard & Poor's.
-Additional information can be found at www.qbena.com, or by following QBE North America on Twitter.
+Additional information can be found at www.qbena.com, or follow QBE North America on Twitter.

 SOURCE QBE